Modulo factors with bounded degrees: Modulo -regular factors and subgraphs

 \subsection{Bipartite modulo $k$-regular subgraphs}

-We shall below replace a weaker condition for the existence of bipartite modulo $k$-regular subgraphs.
-For this purpose, we need the following theorem which verifies Conjecture~\ref{intro:conj} for prime powers. \begin{thm}{\rm (\cite{Alon-Friedland-Kalai-1984})} \end{thm} \begin{lem} \end{lem} \begin{proof} {We spilt every vertex $v$ of $H$ into $f(v)$ vertices such that the resulting graph $H_0$ would be a $q$-regular bipartite graph.
-Thus $H_0$ has a $k$-regular factor $F_0$ using K{\"o}nig Theorem~\cite{Konig}).
+The following theorem completely confirms Conjecture~\ref{intro:conj} for prime powers.
+We shall below replace another condition for the existence of bipartite modulo $k$-regular subgraphs. \begin{thm}{\rm (\cite{Alon-Friedland-Kalai-1984})} \end{thm} \begin{lem}{\rm (\cite{Hoffman})} \end{lem} \begin{proof} {We split every vertex $v$ of $H$ into $f(v)$ vertices such that the resulting graph $H_0$ would be a $q$-regular bipartite graph.
+Thus $H_0$ has a $k$-regular factor $F_0$ using K{\"o}nig's Theorem~\cite{Konig}.
 Obviously, this factor $F_0$ induces a factor $F$ of $H$ satisfying $d_F(v)=kf(v)$ for each vertex $v$.
-Hence the proof is completed. }\end{proof} Now, we are in a position to form the following corollary.
-For every integer $k$ with $k\ge 2$, one can easily show that there is an even prime power $q$ less than $2k-2$.
-By a computer search, we also observe that this upper bound can be pushed down to $\frac{11}{10}k+1$ for small integers numbers $k$. \begin{cor} {Let $k$ be a positive integer and let $q$ be a prime power with $k\le q$.
-Then a loopless graph $G$ of order $n$ has a bipartite modulo $k$-regular subgraph, if }\end{cor} \begin{proof} {By Theorem~\ref{thm:bipartite:factor}, the graph $G$ has a bipartite factor $H$ such that for each vertex $v$, $d_H(v)\ge d_G(v)/2$ which implies that $|E(H)|\ge |E(G)|/2> (q-1)(n-1)$.
-Thus by Theorem~\ref{thm:AFK:k-subgraph}, the graph $H$ has a $q$-regular subgraph $F$.
-According to Lemma~\ref{lem:kf-factor}, the bipartite graph $F$ has a $k$-regular factor and so the graph $G$ has a bipartite modulo $k$-regular subgraph. }\end{proof}
+Hence the proof is completed. }\end{proof} The following theorem is an improved version of Lemma 3 in \cite{Botler-Colucci-Kohayakawa}.
+By a computer search, we observed that for small positive integers $k$ (at most nine digits), there are some prime powers less than $(1+1/10)k+1$.
+On the other hand, Baker, Harman, and Pintz (2001)~\cite{Baker-Harman-Pintz-2001} proved that for every sufficiently large integer $x$, there is a prime number $p\in [x-x^{0.525}, x]$.
+This shows that the following lower bound can be replaced by $(2+\varepsilon)(k -1)(n-1)$ for sufficiently large $k$. \begin{thm} {A loopless graph $G$ of order $n$ has a bipartite modulo $k$-regular subgraph if $\chi(G)\le 2t$ and